top of page

 Event Descriptions and Daily Schedule

-The conference events create learning opportunities for understanding the experience in organizations of working in small and large groups, as well as collaborating between groups including the leadership group.
+Conference learning events include working in small and large groups, as well as collaborating with self-selected groups and with the staff management and consulting group.
 There are covert forces at play that significantly impact the effective functioning of groups created to execute particular tasks.
-The focus on the group rather than the individual allows group members to discover how systemic forces affect individual experience, shaping how leadership is exercised and authority is taken up in the service of the task.
+The focus on the group rather than the individual allows group members to discover how systemic forces are embodied in individual experience, shaping how leadership is exercised, and authority is taken up in the service of a task.

-The conference opens and closes in plenary sessions involving members and conference staff.
-The plenaries further the process of crossing the boundary into and out of the conference, and provide opportunities to reflect on conference learning.
+Plenaries The conference opens and closes in plenary sessions involving members and conference staff.
+The plenaries further the process of crossing the boundary into and out of the conference.
+They provide opportunities to anticipate and reflect on conference learning.

-Each Small Study Group consists of up to 12 participants working with 1 consultant.
+Small Study Group (SSG) Each SSG consists of up to 12 participants working with 1 consultant.
 Its primary task is to study the behavior and dynamics of the group as they unfold in real time.
-The unit of study is the group and not the individual.
+The unit of study is the group-as-a-whole and not the individual.

 The SSG can be viewed as a proxy for small committee work where complex and often covert agendas and personalities impact effectiveness.